RadosavPanic/Crown-Clothing/README.md

 ### **Frontend**

 - **React and TypeScript:** Components based on React's JSX powered by TypeScript to ensure data safety and improving scalability.
-- **React-Redux with Redux Saga and Redux-Persist:** Data state managed by Redux's store which uses reducers, middleware and persist configuration to ensure state persist between page loads.
+- **React-Redux, Redux-Saga and Redux-Persist:** Application state managed by Redux's store which uses reducers, middleware and persist configuration to ensure state persist between page loads.
 Reducer Actions are powered by Redux-Saga.
 - **React Router DOM:** Ensures client-side navigation, along with lazy loading of modules for more efficient loads and suspense for smooth transitions.
 - **Styled Components:** Modular and reusable CSS in JS components for styling.